coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 This chapter describes a set of tactics known as |SSR| originally designed to provide support for the so-called *small scale reflection* proof methodology.
-Despite the original purpose this set of tactic is of general interest and is available in |Coq| starting from version 8.7.
+Despite the original purpose this set of tactic is of general interest and is available in Coq starting from version 8.7.

 |SSR| was developed independently of the tactics described in
 Chapter :ref:`tactics`.
 Indeed the scope of the tactics part of |SSR| largely overlaps with the standard set of tactics.
-Eventually the overlap will be reduced in future releases of |Coq|.
+Eventually the overlap will be reduced in future releases of Coq.

 Proofs written in |SSR| typically look quite different from the ones written using only tactics as per Chapter :ref:`tactics`.
 We try to